ratschlab/immunopepper/README.md

 Please add `modules` folder in [`spladder`](https://github.com/ratschlab/spladder/tree/development/python) repo on the same level with `main_immuno`.
 The packages is needed when loading the splicegraph.
+### update 01/10/2018
+1. Add new feature to create kmer peptide output.
+Add a new option `kmer` to the argument.
+When a positive integer is set to `kmer`, kmer output will outputted to `${mutation_mode}_kmer.txt` Currently, the expression data for mutated exons are not correct (no expression data for the mutation is given).
+Need more discussion about it.

+##### Future work
+1. Write docstring to make the code more readable.

 ### update 30/09/2018
 1. Add a new feature to deal with insertion and deletion mutation.
 To simplify the problem, we